fleetdm/fleet/handbook/security.md

 As we use recent Macs with T2 chips or Apple Silicon, brute-force attacks against the hardware are [mitigated](https://www.apple.com/mideast/mac/docs/Apple_T2_Security_Chip_Overview.pdf).

-* We DO require passwords to be a minimum of 8 characters long with letters.
+* We DO require passwords to be a minimum of eight characters long with letters.

-Since we can't eliminate the risk of passwords being cracked remotely, we require passwords to be a minimum of 8 characters long with letters, a length reasonably hard to crack over the network, and the minimum recommendation by SP800-63B.
+Since we can't eliminate the risk of passwords being cracked remotely, we require passwords to be a minimum of eight characters long with letters, a length reasonably hard to crack over the network and the minimum recommendation by SP800-63B.

 **User experience impact**